PaloAltoNetworks/prisma-cloud-docs/api/descriptions/tags/tag_cve_post.md

 Sets a tag to a vulnerability based on Common Vulnerability and Exposures (CVE) ID, package, and resource.

+**Note**:
-When you apply a tag to a vulnerability only on a package, the tag applies to the vulnerability in all the resources related to it.
+  - When you apply a tag to a vulnerability only on a package, the tag applies to the vulnerability in all the resources related to it.
+  - When you apply a tag only to a vulnerability, the tag applies to the vulnerability in all the packages and resources related to it.

 A vulnerability can be found in a source package or a binary package.
 The vulnerability feed reports CVE data either on source packages or binary packages.